-Boston Properties, Inc. does not have any other significant assets, liabilities or operations, other than its investment in the Company, nor does it have employees of its own.
-The Company, not Boston Properties, Inc., executes all significant business relationships.
+Boston Properties, Inc. does not have any other significant assets, liabilities or operations, other than its investment in the Operating Partnership, nor does it have employees of its own.
+The Operating Partnership, not Boston Properties, Inc., executes all significant business relationships.
 All majority-owned subsidiaries and affiliates over which the Company has financial and operating control, and variable interest entities ("VIE"s) in which the Company has determined it is the primary beneficiary, are included in the consolidated financial statements.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 The Company accounts for all other unconsolidated joint ventures using the equity method of accounting.
-Accordingly, the Company's share of these joint ventures and companies is included in consolidated net income.
+Accordingly, the Company's share of the earnings of these joint ventures and companies is included in consolidated net income.